eddie-energy/architecture/arc42/marketplace/architectural-decisions/architectural-decisions.md

  A separate Marketplace system would allow tailored solutions for specific sectors or regions but it would increase complexity and risks of siloed data.
  A marketplace of marketplaces would enable scalability and interoperability through a federated model but it would require more coordination and standardization.

+ ## Marketplace Data Access and Security Permissions

+ ### Context

+ The Marketplace allows eligible parties to request access to data from AIIDA instances.
+Security concerns arise around how the Marketplace gains the right to configure AIIDA and enable data streaming, requiring proper permissions to ensure customer consent.

+ ### Decision

+ The Marketplace will only configure AIIDA for data sharing if the customer has granted prior permission, such as through the QR code mechanism in AIIDA.
+It will facilitate the data stream only after this consent is confirmed.

+ ### Consequences

+ This approach ensures secure, compliant data sharing with customer consent, minimizing privacy risks.
+However, it introduces operational overhead by requiring customer interaction for each request, potentially slowing the process.

+ ### Alternatives

+ The Marketplace could configure the connection without customer permission, streamlining the process but bypassing consent, which poses significant security and privacy risks.

 <!--
 ask later if there was a decision or if it was a relevant decision at all?